-- Hormone treatment: Testosterone replacement therapy is suggested for men with ED who show low level of testosterone.
+- Hormone treatment: Testosterone replacement therapy is suggested for men with ED who show a low level of testosterone.

 - Penile injection therapy: Injection of alprostadil (Caverject) directly into the penis before intercourse has been endorsed for men who don’t react to oral medication treatment.
-This hormone injection improve the blood supply to the penis to produce an erection.
+This hormone injection improves the blood supply to the penis to produce an erection.

 - Vacuum pump therapy: A plastic tube connected with a pump is set over the penis.
-The pumps empties the air out of the tube and this makes blood be drawn into the penis.
+The pumps empty the air out of the tube and this makes blood be drawn into the penis.
 A ring is then set on the base of the penis to keep up the erection during intercourse.

 - Penile prosthesis: This is only viewed as when all other treatment alternatives have failed as it requires major surgery.
 An inflatable rod is embedded into the penis to make it erect for intercourse.